 NATIONAL LOUIS UNIVERSITY, Evanston, Illinois Doctor of Education (June 2003) Major: School Leadership/Instructional Leadership Dissertation topic: Uncarting the Complexities of Collaborative Teacher Dialogue Through Portfolio Development NATIONAL LOUIS UNIVERSITY, Evanston, Illinois Master of Education (1988-1989) Thesis title: "If I'm Good Do I Get A Cookie?"
 INDIANA UNIVERSITY, Bloomington, Indiana Bachelor of Science in Special Education (1983-1987)

 Research and Interests:

-Karen is actively involved in the International Visual Literacy Association (IVLA) and American Educational Research Association, in particular, the Holistic Education SIG.
+President of the International Visual Literacy Association (IVLA) and active in the American Educational Research Association, Karen is particularly interested in the Holistic Education SIG.
 Her research includes publications and presentations on: teacher reflection, self-study practices, visual research, holistic education and co-constructing knowledge.
 Recent publications include: Tardrew, K. (March 2010) Teacher: A Portrait Study.
 Selected Readings Of International Visual Literacy Association- Spring 2010.
 Tardrew, Karen.
 (2010).
 Book Review: Teacher Action Research: Building Knowledge Democracies. i.e.: inquiry in education: Vol. 1: Iss.
 1, Article 4.
 Retrieved from: http://digitalcommons.nl.edu/ie/vol1/iss1/4.
 Tardrew, K. (March 2009) Visual Teacher Reflections: What's Teaching?
 Selected Readings Of International Visual Literacy Association- Engaging Creativity and Critical Thinking 2009.